Table of contents

 Salary range: $81,000 โ€“ $128,000

-Financial analysts collect and analyze data to create forecasts and predictions for the business.
-They do this by examining historical data or conducting a technical stock analysis.
-The financial analyst then builds a model to predict future financial performance and uses these predictions to help the company make strategic decisions.
+Financial analysts collect and analyze data to create forecasts and predictions for the business, using historical data or conducting a technical stock analysis.
+They then build models to predict financial performance and support strategic decisions.

 Interview questions for financial analysts